 And if this theory is indeed correct, this should be reflected in the predictions that were made 20 years ago?

 Let this sink in for a minute.
 And then ask yourself these questions:

 - Should we try to stop it, even if that seems futile?

 - Since it is happening so fast, will it seriously affect me or my kids or grand kids?
 How much?

 - What is the best course of action?

-20 years ago I decided to change my life.
-To learn basic skills, like food growing, shelter building, and other essential aspects of Permaculture.
+25 years ago I decided to change my life.
+To learn basic skills, like food growing, home building, and other essential aspects of Permaculture.
 Because whatever the odds, I want to be part of the solution.
 I studied as much as I could on all aspects of permaculture I could imagine.

 Because if our species does have a future, the future is permaculture.